The Lead Bet: Cease, Webb, And Seven Runs

 A "unit" is whatever amount you decide is one standard bet, usually 1% to 2% of your bankroll.
 This card ranges from 1.0 unit on the lowest-conviction play to 3.0 units on the featured under.
 A bigger number means more confidence, not a guarantee.
 Never chase, never bet the rent, and grade every play honestly.

-The July 8 AI card is built on one repeatable idea new bettors can carry into any slate: when good arms pitch in run-suppressing parks against cold offenses, the total goes down.
+If you remember one thing from July 8, make it this: when good arms pitch in run-suppressing parks against cold offenses, the total goes down.
 That is why the Blue Jays-Giants under 7 behind Cease and Webb is the featured 3-unit play, why the Yankees-Rays under and Twins team total under back it up, and why the Blue Jays team total under is the correlated leg.
 The two pivots are the Brewers moneyline, backing the best team in the National League, and the Nationals team total over, the lone spot where a top offense clearly outclasses the pitching.
 Seven picks, 14 total units, and one clean theme: sell runs where the arms and parks are best, and buy them only where the bats have the edge.